Ukraine’s Latin Rite Bishops Issue Fraternal Correction of German Bishops’ Synodal Path

 Referring in particular to the German bishops’ commission for marriage and family, which asserted in December that homosexuality is a “normal form of sexual predisposition,” the Ukrainian bishops pointed to a “deep crisis” in their country because of “our Western neighbors,” and stressed that the German bishops’ stance on some issues is a “threat to the faithful in Ukraine,” according to a Feb.
 10 report by Pch24.pl.

-The Latin Rite is one of several rites of the Catholic Church in the country, with 0.8% of Ukraine’s population of 42 million claiming adherence in a 2018 survey.
-The other rites include the Ruthenian and Armenian Churches and the Ukrainian Greek Catholic Church, which is by far the largest, with 9.4% of Ukraine’s population.
+The Latin Rite is one of several rites of the Catholic Church in the country, comprising 0.8% of Ukraine’s population of 42 million in a 2018 survey.
+The other rites include the Ruthenian and Armenian Churches and the Ukrainian Greek Catholic Church, which is by far the largest, representing 9.4% of Ukraine’s population.

 Ukraine’s Latin Rite is closely identified with the nation’s Polish minority.
 Its leadership remains firmly in the hands of ethnic Poles, but over the past 10 years the percentage of native Ukrainians being appointed to its episcopate has increased.